Camel - The Ship Of The Desert

 Camel History

-It is believed that first camel originated in North America.
+The first camel is thought to have originated in North America.
 The camel evolved from rabbit like creature that existed million years ago.
 This animal migrated to Asia about million years ago and eventually transformed into a camel we know today.
 The one humped camel is evolved from two humped camel.
 The camels were firstly domesticated for its milk.

 ADVERTISEMENT